Trenied-12/Anti-Afk/README.md

 2. For the Anti Afk it is necessary to start the executable in admin mode!

 Important:
+1. It can happen that the Anti Afk in game falls down somewhere or does something similar that could lead to death!
-In order for the Anti Afk to work, it is important that the standard keys are used to move (W, A, S, D/ Space/ Shift...)
+2. In order for the Anti Afk to work, it is important that the standard keys are used to move (W, A, S, D/ Space/ Shift...)!